redFrik/udk12-Back_to_basics/udk141016/README.md

 processing
 ==========

-download and install processing (2.2.1) <http://www.processing.org>
+download and install processing (2.2.1) from <http://www.processing.org>

 copy and paste this code into a new sketch and click the run button.